syg/personal-site/_posts/2014-05-14-debugging-in-the-time-of-jits.md

 I would like to thank [Jim Blandy](http://www.red-bean.com/~jimb/) for helpful discussions and encouragement, and [Jan de Mooij](http://www.jandemooij.nl/) for righteous code reviews.

+## Edits

+1. Corrected that turning on debug mode only requires the JS stack to be empty and is not technically an _a priori_ decision.
+(From Jim)
 <img id="seal" src="{{ site.baseurl }}/seal.svg" alt="seal">